Parent PLUS Loans: Eligibility, interest rates, and more

 Paying back Parent PLUS Loans

-When repayment begins
+When loan repayment begins

 Repayment begins 60 days after the final disbursement for that academic year.
 Disbursements are made based on school terms.
 (There are no prepayment penalties, so you can start paying back earlier, if you like.)
 Interest accrues (grows) while the student is in school, but you can choose to pay the interest as you borrow.

-• You can request deferment for each academic year while your student is enrolled at least half time.
+• You can request deferment for each academic year while your student is enrolled at least half-time.

 • When the student leaves school, you get a six-month grace period before payments begin.
 In other words, if a student graduates in May, the first payment on the Parent PLUS Loan would not be due until November.

 • Public Service Loan Forgiveness (PSLF): It may be possible to get some Parent PLUS Loans forgiven via the Public Service Loan Forgiveness—partial forgiveness based on working for specific public service employers in specific roles.
-To get an idea as to whether you could qualify, call the number on the PSLF employer certification form.
+To get an idea of whether you could qualify, call the number on the PSLF employer certification form.
 It’s important to read up on loan forgiveness programs.
 They are by no means a guarantee!

 Is a Parent PLUS Loan right for you?